arnabdey73/resume/arnab-dey-cover-letter.md

 *Dear Hiring Manager*,

-I am writing to express my interest in the *DevOps Cloud Engineer* role in your company.
+I am writing to express my interest in the *Azure Cloud Consultant* role in your company.
 I have a Bachelor's degree in Computer Science and more than **14 years** of experience as a DevOps/CloudOps/Systems Engineer.

 I am passionate about optimizing and automating the software development lifecycle (Agile or otherwise), using the best practices of **DevOps** and **Cloud computing**.
 I have extensive experience in working with public Cloud platforms such as Azure, AWS as well as On-Prem Linux systems and various DevOps tools such as Azure DevOps, Jenkins, Terraform, Kubernetes, Git (Github, Gitlab), Jira.